blackhackerz/ZenRoom/README.md

 2. Fork the project</br>
 3. Clone the project</br>
 4. Create a new branch `git checkout -b new-feature`</br>
+5. 4. run app.py to see the working of the project`</br>
-5. Work on the issue</br>
+6. Work on the issue</br>
-6. Once all the appropriate changes are done in the files `git add`.</br>
+7. Once all the appropriate changes are done in the files `git add`.</br>
-7. Add changes to reflect the changes made `git commit -m 'commit message`</br>
+8. Add changes to reflect the changes made `git commit -m 'commit message`</br>
-8. Push to the branch `git push`</br>
+9. Push to the branch `git push`</br>
-9. Create a Pull Request with proper description</br>
+10. Create a Pull Request with proper description</br>